p-gw/CitrusBuilder.jl/docs/src/tutorials/from_data.md

 - *text*: [`short_text_question`](@ref)
 - *1-5*: [`five_point_choice_question`](@ref)

-For convenience we can create a custom function that maps the string in the data frame to a [`LimeSurveyBuilder.Question`](@ref)
+For convenience we can create a custom function that maps the string in the data frame to a [`CitrusBuilder.Question`](@ref)

 ```@example from-data
-using LimeSurveyBuilder
+using CitrusBuilder

 function question(type, args...; kwargs...)
     if type == "text"